-Ensure the Process Is Properly Managed and Monitored
+Ensure the New Process Is Managed and Monitored

 Document the Improved Process